Length of stay: 1 day

 We then hiked along the Dune Trail (1.3 km loop, rated easy), which loops through an ancient sand dune system.
 The path is relatively flat and sandy and is signed with seven numbered posts.

-Afterwards we hiked along the Lookout Trail (1.6km loop, rated moderate), which weaves through the forest, along rocky outcrops, and provides sweeping views of Ashburton Bay and the surrounding area.
+Afterwards we hiked along the Lookout Trail (1.6km loop, rated moderate).
+The trail weaves through the forest, along rocky outcrops, and provides sweeping views of Ashburton Bay and the surrounding area.
 The trail then leads down the ridge, back through the forest and through a series of sand dunes.
 There were some wet, muddy and slippery sections, but we took our time.

 After all that hiking, we had worked up an appetite.
 We returned to our campsite and made an early dinner.
-We spent the remainder of the evening by the warmth of the fire, which felt great after such a rainy morning and damp day.
+We spent the remainder of the evening by the warmth of the fire.
+It felt great after such a rainy morning and damp day.

 The next morning we woke up to blue skies and sun.
 I would have loved to stay another day, but we had other plans.
 We still had time to visit the beach one last time though.